Dyalog/link/docs/Usage/index.md

       ⎕SE.Link.Create myapp '/users/sally/myapp'
 ```

-For every day use in the session, it might be more convenient to use the user command:
+For ad hoc use in an interactive session, it might be more convenient to use the user command:
 ```APL
       ]LINK.Create myapp /users/sally/myapp
 ```